envygeeks/jekyll-assets/README.md

 You have full access to your entire Jekyll context from any liquid processing we do, so you can do whatever you like and be as dynamic as you like, including full loops and conditional Liquid based CSS since we pre-process your text files.

+##### Importing

+In order to import your Liquid pre-processed assets inside of Liquid or JS you should use a Sprockets `//require=`, Sprockets does not integrate that deeply into JavaScript and SASS to allow you to `@import` and pre-process.

 ## List